OpenShiftInAction/autoinstaller/README.md

   * OpenStack
   * Linux (kvm/libvirt)
   * Other (virtual machines or bare metal systems already running CentOS 7)
-* Any special prerequisites for a given platform will be spelled out in its own section.
+* Any special prerequisites for a given provider will be spelled out in its own section.

 ## Getting started